Rental properties - minimum standards

 Some properties do not have circuit breaker type switchboards, such as older properties that have a panel and fuse board or a federal fuse board.

-With these older type fuse boards, an electrician may not have the option of adding circuit breaker components (such as RCDs, RCCBs or RCBOs) and may have to replace the entire switchboard to ensure the rented premises meets the electrical safety standard.
-In this case, circuit breaker components will be required for all the circuits at the switchboard, including fixed cooking equipment, hot water units and air-conditioning circuits.
+With these older fuse boards, an electrician may not have the option of adding circuit breaker components (such as RCDs, RCCBs or RCBOs) and may have to replace the entire switchboard to ensure the rented premises meets the electrical safety standard.
+In this case, there must be circuit breaker components for all the circuits at the switchboard, including fixed cooking equipment, hot water units and air-conditioning circuits.

-Rental properties must have a fixed heater (not portable) in good working order in the main living area.
-If a fixed heater has not been installed in the main living area by 29 March 2021, the rental provider must install an energy efficient heater.
+All rental properties must have a fixed heater (not portable) in good working order in the main living area.

-From 29 March 2023, the heater must also meet energy efficiency standards.
-This means that if a renter enters into a rental agreement from 29 March 2023, there must be a fixed energy efficient heater in the main living area.
+For rental agreements entered into from 29 March 2023, this must be an energy efficient fixed heater in the main living area.
 If there is an existing fixed heater that is not energy efficient, the rental provider must upgrade it.

 An energy efficient fixed heater must be one of the following: